 - Self-discipline: without self-discipline the project may fail.
 The students will want to shine and will therefore be very motivated to obey the rules.

-For more details, see The Animaplates Guide to Puppet Shows.
+For more details, see the Teacher’s Guide to Puppet Shows.